PlaidCloud/website/content/en/docs/concepts/storage/storage-classes.md

     specified in the vSphere config file used to initialize the vSphere Cloud Provider.

-3. Storage Policy Management inside kubernetes
+3. Storage Policy Management inside PlaidCloud

     * Using existing vCenter SPBM policy